Wednesday, June 24, July 1, July 8 & July 15, 2020| Online

 The 2020 CleanTech Showcase Presenting Companies.

-Last year, twenty-four leading cleantech companies and organizations presented the latest industry initiatives and innovations at the CleanTech Innovation Showcase, and the 2020 competition is now open.
+Last year, twenty-four leading cleantech companies and organizations presented the latest industry initiatives and innovations at the CleanTech Innovation Showcase, and the 2020 competition is now complete.

-An independent panel of cleantech professionals members will review these applications and select 24 companies and organizations, which will each receive 20 minutes to showcase their latest clean technology innovations, initiatives and ideas in front of the event’s more than 400 attendees spanning industry, investors, policymakers and media.
+An independent panel of cleantech professionals members will review these applications and select the most innovative companies and organizations, which will each receive 20 minutes to showcase their latest clean technology innovations, initiatives and ideas in front of the event’s more than 400 attendees spanning industry, investors, policymakers and media.

 Thank you to our Sponsors!